6.1 Basic Shape Interface

-The scenes that pbrt will render will often contain objects that are computationally expensive to process.
-For many operations, it is often useful to have a 3D bounding volume that encloses an object.
-For example, if a ray does not pass through a particular bounding volume, pbrt can avoid processing all of the objects inside of it for that ray.
+The scenes that pbrt renders often contain objects that are computationally expensive to process.
+For many operations, it is useful to have a 3D bounding volume that encloses an object.
+For example, if a ray does not pass through a particular bounding volume, pbrt can avoid processing all the objects inside of it for that ray.

-Axis-aligned bounding boxes are a convenient bounding volume, as they require only six floating-point values to store and fit many shapes well.
-Furthermore, it’s fairly inexpensive to test for the intersection of a ray with an axis-aligned bounding box.
+Axis-aligned bounding boxes are a convenient bounding volume, as they require only six floating-point values to store.
+They fit many shapes well and it is fairly inexpensive to test for the intersection of a ray with an axis-aligned bounding box.
 Each Shape implementation must therefore be capable of bounding itself with an axis-aligned bounding box represented by a Bounds3f.
-There are two different bounding methods.
-The first, ObjectBound(), returns a bounding box in the shape’s object space.
+The returned bounding box should be in the rendering coordinate system (recall the discussion of coordinate systems in Section 5.1.1).

 Given the use of Bounds3f instances to bound shapes, we will add a Bounds3 method, Bounds3::IntersectP(), that checks for a ray–box intersection and returns the two parametric values of the intersection, if any.

 One way to think of bounding boxes is as the intersection of three slabs, where a slab is the region of space between two parallel planes.
 To intersect a ray with a box, we intersect the ray with each of the box’s three slabs in turn.
 Because the slabs are aligned with the three coordinate axes, a number of optimizations can be made in the ray–slab tests.